brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 # Building an Express.js API with Zoom Server-to-Server OAuth Authentication

-When it comes to building applications on the Zoom platform, Zoom provides a variety of options to best suite your application's needs.
+When it comes to building applications on the Zoom platform, Zoom provides a variety of options to best suit your application's needs.

 ![Screen Shot 2022-09-20 at 1 20 22 PM](https://user-images.githubusercontent.com/81645097/191358210-fc012523-2bb0-490e-a090-c736b47ee556.png)